aarongorka/aarongorka-com/content/blog/gvisor-and-ecs.md

     amazon/amazon-ecs-agent:latest
 ```

 The result is completely transparent.
-Any service you run on ECS will start normally and appear in the AWS console as if nothing had been changed, but under the hood you are running `runsc` instead of `runc`.
+Any service you run on ECS will start normally and appear in the AWS console as if you were using out of the box Docker, but under the hood you are running `runsc` instead of `runc`.

 ## Bonus: resource reservation

 I had gVisor running on several clusters for a few weeks without any apparent issues.
-During this time, the [runc vulnerability][] was announced and I was pretty chuffed with myself, bragging that I had already mitigated it.
+During this time, the [runc vulnerability][] was announced and I was pretty chuffed with myself.

 [runc vulnerability]: https://www.openwall.com/lists/oss-security/2019/02/11/2

 One day, I noticed some strange behaviour on one of our nonprod clusters.
 Our EC2 instances were getting disconnected from ECS left and right, causing containers to fail to schedule.
 I started investigating and found that one of our applications had gone out of control and was consuming 100% of the **host's** CPU.
 The ECS agent was under such severe resource contention that it could not maintain a connection to the ECS control plane.

-This shouldn't be possible!
+This shouldn't be possible.
 We make heavy use of [multi-tenanting and resource reservation][] to prevent these kinds of issues.
-If one rogue application could take down the entire cluster, we had a serious problem.
+A single application being able to take down the cluster undermines the idea of multi-tenanting.

 [multi-tenanting and resource reservation]: {{< relref "ecs-autoscaling-tips.md#enforce-reservations-on-ecs-services" >}}